 Maintained by Canonical, LaunchPad is particularly targeted at projects that run on Ubuntu.
 It provides hosting for more than 21,000 projects that use the Bazaar version control system.

 Savannah describes itself as “a central point for development, maintenance and distribution of official GNU software.”
-It hosts 410 official GNU projects.
+It hosts many official GNU projects.

-In addition to the official GNU project site (above), Savannah also offers hosting for free software that isn’t part of GNU.
-It currently has more than 2,800 projects in this category.
+In addition to the official GNU project site, Savannah also offers to host free software that isn’t part of GNU.
+It currently has more than thousands of projects in this category.

 Short for “Open Source Observatory and Repository,” OSOR is a European Union site for open source projects that can be used in public administrations.
-It currently hosts more than 200 projects and links to nearly 2,500 more, and the site also contains helpful research and news related to free and open source software.
+It currently hosts hundreds of projects and links to nearly thousands more, and the site also contains helpful research and news related to free and open source software.

 Owned by the same company that owns SourceForge, Freshmeat boasts “the Web’s largest index of Unix and cross-platform software.”
 Note that while most of the applications listed on the site are open source, not all of them are.

 This site aims to provide end users with open source alternatives to well-known commercial software.
 This directory isn’t as exhaustive as some, but the way it’s formatted makes it easily accessible to open source newbies.